adamhindTESP/Inertia-Rebellion/Docs/Analysis.md

-# Analysis — Signal Extraction, Demodulation, and Null Tests (Tier-1)
+# Analysis — Signal Extraction, Demodulation, and Null Tests (Tier‑1)

-This document defines the **authoritative Tier-1 analysis pipeline** for the Inertia Rebellion AIRM torsion-balance experiment.
+This document defines the authoritative Tier‑1 analysis pipeline for the Inertia Rebellion AIRM torsion‑balance experiment.

 The pipeline is:

 - Deterministic
-- Pre-registered
+- Pre‑registered
 - Fully reproducible
-- Strictly constrained to model-predicted observables
+- Strictly constrained to model‑predicted observables

-No adaptive tuning, frequency scanning, or post-hoc selection is permitted.
+No adaptive tuning, frequency scanning, or post‑hoc selection is permitted.

 ---

 ## 1. Analysis Philosophy

-Tier-1 analysis is governed by four principles:
+Tier‑1 analysis is governed by four principles:

-1. **Raw-data primacy**
+1. **Raw‑data primacy**
    All analysis begins from unfiltered, timestamped firmware output.

-2. **Model-limited detection**
+2. **Model‑limited detection**
    Only signals explicitly predicted by the AIRM model are tested.

 3. **Phase coherence requirement**
-   A valid signal must remain phase-coherent relative to known reference frequencies.
+   A valid signal must remain phase‑coherent relative to known reference frequencies.

 4. **Mandatory falsification**
    Every positive channel has a corresponding null or control channel.